Oil bosses break long climate silence with urgent initiative

 During a dinner entitled “The Energy-Climate Nexus”, executives discussed the need for “long-term planning on climate action needs to be complemented with 5, 10 and 20 year horizon planning.”

-They identified the need to “catalyze a broad business coalition from all sectors toward concrete delivery of climate solutions.”
+They identified the need to “catalyse a broad business coalition from all sectors towards concrete delivery of climate solutions.”

-Importantly, the notes added that “there is strong interest (yet not unanimous) in favor of a carbon pricing system” aimed at curbing the burning of the most polluting fossil fuels, mostly coal.
+Importantly, the notes added that “there is strong interest (yet not unanimous) in favour of a carbon pricing system” aimed at curbing the burning of the most polluting fossil fuels, mostly coal.

 The wording of the letter, an unprecedented joint initiative by European rivals, was discussed discreetly and directly at the highest level.